neuropoly/intranet.neuro.polymtl.ca/geek-tips/git.md

 1. Log in to your Github account
 2. Fork the project repository: click on the

-    `Fork`button near the top of the page.
+    `Fork` button near the top of the page.

     This creates a copy of the code under your account on the GitHub